telefonicaid/fiware-orion/doc/manuals/user/filtering.md

 ### String filters

 Two different types of string filters are supported:
-* filtering over attributes (scope type: FIWARE::StringQuery) and
+* filtering over attributes (scope type: "FIWARE::StringQuery") and
-* filtering over the metadatas of attributes (scope type: FIWARE::StringQuery::Metadata).
+* filtering over the metadatas of attributes (scope type: "FIWARE::StringQuery::Metadata").

 These scopes allow to express filtering conditions such as equality, unequality, greater/less than, in-array, range or existence (of attributes and metadata of attributes).